wgzgithub/VeTra/README.md

 python VeTra embedding.txt delta_embedding.txt 15 60 3 ./results
 ```
 # Input
-1.embedding - a txt file with N cells in  rows and 2 embedding coordinates in columns.
+1.embedding - a txt file with N cells in rows and 2D embedding coordinates in columns.
+The 2D embedding can be results of PCA, tSNE, or UMAP.
 #### example
 ```
 -6.344244118975589153e+00 1.268898329669120084e+00